Here are some of our frequently asked questions and answers about CapMan as an investment.

 9. What is CapMan’s valuation policy with regards to funds’ investments?

 CapMan determines the fair value of funds’ investments based on International Private Equity and Venture Capital Valuation Guidelines.
 Factors taken into account in valuation include the acquisition price, nature of the investment, local market conditions, comparable companies’ trading values on public exchanges, current and projected operating performance and financing operations subsequent to the acquisition of the investment.

 10. What is CapMan’s dividend policy?

-CapMan aims to pay at least 60% of its earnings per share as dividends to its shareholders.
+CapMan's objective is to pay at least 75% of its earnings per share as dividends to its shareholders.
 More information on historical dividends can be found here.

 11. Why do not all exits impact CapMan’s result?

-The result impact of an individual exit depends on the size of CapMan’s investment in the fund, from which the exit is made and whether that fund is in carry.
-If CapMan’s investment in the fund is significant, the result impact depends on the relation between the value at exit and the latest fair value estimate.
+The result impact of an individual exit depends on the size of CapMan’s investment in the portfolio company or real estate or the fund, from which the exit is made and whether that fund is in carry.
+If CapMan’s investment in the fund is significant, the residual result impact depends on the relation between the value at exit and the latest fair value estimate.
 Often the result impact of an exit is already accounted for in the fair value change before the actual exit.
 The quarterly fund status and the required cash flows to transfer a fund to carry are presented in our interim reports.
 Only a small share of CapMan’s funds is currently in carry.
 The majority of CapMan’s funds are in the exit and value creation phase and have long-term carry potential.